IS-ENES3/IS-ENES-Website/pages/training-detailed.md

 ### <a name="si3-webinar"></a>IS-ENES3 Webinar on SI3
 - On **11 May 2023 - 10:30-12:00pm CEST**

+**You can download the webinar slides [here](https://raw.githubusercontent.com/IS-ENES3/IS-ENES-Website/main/pdf_documents/SI3_webinar_2023_lowres.pdf).**

 ![si3-webinar](../images/SI3-Webinar-v2.png)

 **SI3** (say “sea ice cubed”) is the NEMO sea ice model since version 4.
 It replaces previously used sea ice models (CICE, GELATO, LIM).
 SI3 is a 2+1D continuum sea ice model, primarily designed for climate sciences, but also useful for sea ice geophysics and operational oceanography.

-In this seminar, organised with CNRS-IPSL and Met Office, we will review capabilities of the latest SI3 version and address practical questions of users.
+In this webinar, organised with CNRS-IPSL and Met Office, we will review capabilities of the latest SI3 version and address practical questions of users.

-**In order to receive the connection link, you can register [here](https://docs.google.com/forms/d/e/1FAIpQLSeyPzNWb2Rz1H90JINTjaI1i6d8u52jJUqD_oVOThJiaMYJ3g/viewform?usp=sf_link) before May 9th !**

 <hr style="border:2px solid gray">